arcus-azure/arcus.webapi/docs/preview/03-Features/correlation.md

 WebApplication app = builder.Build();
 app.UseHttpCorrelation();
 app.UseRouting();
+app.UseRequestTracking();
 ```

-> Note: because the correlation is based on <span>ASP.NET</span> Core middleware, it's recommended to place it before the `.UseRouting` call.
+> ⚠ Because the correlation is based on <span>ASP.NET</span> Core middleware, it's recommended to place it before the `.UseRouting` call.

-> To use HTTP correlation in Azure Functions, see [this dedicated page](correlation-azure-functions.md), as the configuration on the receiving is slightly different.
+> ⚡ To use HTTP correlation in Azure Functions, see [this dedicated page](correlation-azure-functions.md), as the configuration on the receiving is slightly different.

+The `UseRequestTracking` extension will make sure that the incoming HTTP request will be tracked as a 'request' in Application Insights (if configured).
+For more information on HTTP request tracking, see [our dedicated feature documentation page](./logging.md);

 ## Configuration
 The HTTP correlation can be configured with different options to work for your needs.

 ### Configuring HTTP correlation services
 The HTTP correlation is available throughout the application via the registered `IHttpCorrelationInfoAccessor`.
 This HTTP correlation accessor is both used in sending/receiving functionality.
 Some extra options are available to alter the functionality of the correlation: